Support

 Created by lawyers: Docue’s template is lawyer-made, lawyer-maintained, and has lawyer-crafted guidelines to steer you through every stage of drafting your document.

-Easy to use: To create your privacy notice for shareholders and investors with confidence and speed, simply click through the intelligent tick box options and text box answers and you’ll have a comprehensive, tailored, and ready-to-use notice in no time.
+Easy to use: To create your privacy notice for shareholders and investors with confidence and speed, simply click through the intelligent tick box options and text box answers, and you’ll have a comprehensive, tailored, and ready-to-use notice in no time.

 Secure storage: All legal documents that you create are saved in your company's own secure account, Docue Drive.